Living in Manchester

 Is Manchester a good place to live?

-Manchester is a large city in North West with a population of approximately 558,313.
-It has excellent transport links, 81 schools (72% rated Good or Outstanding by Ofsted), and a median property price of £264k.
-The crime rate of 105 per 1,000 residents is high.
-Whether it suits you depends on your priorities — use Check Local to compare it with similar areas.
+Manchester is a city in North West with excellent transport, exceptional schools, with 91% rated Good or Outstanding by Ofsted, and a median house price of £240k.
+The crime rate is high at 105 per 1,000 residents.

-What schools are in Manchester?
+What are the schools in Manchester like?

-What is the transport like in Manchester?
+What is the average house price in Manchester?

 Where does this data come from?